csfeeser/ansible_essentials/collection_and_vault.md

         - rzfeeser.pokeapi

       tasks:
-        - name: Retrieve Pokémon data
+        - name: Using the name of a Pokémon, collect API data rzfeeser.pokeapi.pokeapi_info:
-          rzfeeser.pokeapi.pokeapi_info:
             resource: pokemon
             name: "{{ pokemon_name | lower }}"  # | lower is a jinja2 filter; it will force our variable to lowercase